ictinus0222/hackerDen/docs/drag-drop-quick-reference.md

 - Check for conflicting styles
 - Verify browser supports CSS transforms

+**"Cannot access before initialization" error:**
+- This was a known issue that has been fixed in the current version
+- If you encounter this, ensure you're using the latest code
+- The error was caused by function initialization order in the touch drag hook

 ### Debug Information

 Enable debug logging by opening browser console.
 Drag and drop operations will log: